lnnrtwttkhn/bibliography/README.md

 * [How to keep a master .bib-file with version control - tutorial by Andrius Vylikis](http://andrius.velykis.lt/2012/06/master-bibtex-file-git-submodules/)
 * [BibTex Useful Hints](https://www.openoffice.org/bibliographic/bibtex-defs.html)
 * [How to clear the Overleaf cache if you have trouble with references](https://de.overleaf.com/learn/how-to/Clearing_the_cache)
-* [How to cite a range o papers using numeric keys as in /cite{a, b, c} :arrow_right: [1-3]](https://tex.stackexchange.com/questions/3871/citing-a-range-of-papers-using-numeric-keys-as-in-citea-b-c-1-3)
+* [How to cite a range of papers using numeric keys so that /cite{a, b, c} becomes [1-3]](https://tex.stackexchange.com/questions/3871/citing-a-range-of-papers-using-numeric-keys-as-in-citea-b-c-1-3)
 * [How does one indicate the corresponding author when using the authblk package?](https://tex.stackexchange.com/questions/309819/how-does-one-indicate-the-corresponding-author-when-using-the-authblk-package)
 * [How to easily convert a `doi` into a `bib` entry using `doi2bib.org`](https://www.doi2bib.org/)
 * [How to reset line numbers after every chapter in LaTex](https://tex.stackexchange.com/questions/435418/restart-line-numbers-after-every-chapter)